earlybird-dev/agrishield-melbourne-datathon-2019/README.md

 This repository includes my code on dealing with time-series satellite images.

+All the data can be found here: https://medium.com/satellite-intelligence

 # Result
 We were one of the 5 finalists giving a presentation in front of hundreds of people including many experts from ANZ, KPMG, Growing Data, etc. and came in 4th place at Melbourne Datathon 2019.